| Applies to | Screeners, usability tests, media surveys, and intercept studies |

 If you want to collaborate on edits with others in your organization, you can leave the screener in editing mode.
 Simply navigate away from the screener without publishing or discarding your edits.
 Others will see the screener is in Editing mode from the Projects page.
 Once all edits have been made, follow the steps above to publish them to your participants.

-To edit a launched usability test or media survey:
+To edit a launched study:

-- Open your mission in Dscout.
+- Open your study in Dscout.

 - Click Edit in the top-right corner.
 A modal appears displaying a few reminders.